srparkar/srparkar.github.io/_posts/2025-06-04-NSF-CyberTraining25.md

   # - category2
 ---

 At <em>**Stevens Institute of Technology**</em>, we held a month-long, NSF CyberTraining workshop designed to train Master’s students in **next-generation wireless technologies**.
 The program emphasized hands-on learning across key areas such as **Software-Defined Radios (SDRs)**, **mmWave sensing**, **Integrated Sensing and Communication (ISAC)**, and **Open Radio Access Networks (O-RAN)**.
-Through intensive weekly sessions, participants engaged directly with real-world experimental platforms to build both foundational knowledge and technical fluency in advanced wireless systems.
+Through intensive weekly sessions covering the theoretical concepts and practical applications, participants engaged directly with real-world experimental platforms to build both foundational knowledge and technical fluency in advanced wireless systems.

 Spanning four weeks, the program was structured to progressively build hands-on experience across: